Chandra-MARX/marxs/docs/runexample.rst

 Running MARXS at a glance
 *************************

 A MARXS simulation can be customized in many different ways to adapt to different instruments and science questions.
-Therefore, some classes support quite complext input.
+Therefore, some classes support quite complex input.
 Before discussing all options in detail, we want to present a complete MARX run with typical parameters here.

 Our question is a follows: `Miller et al. (2003) <http://adsabs.harvard.edu/abs/2003ApJ...585L..37M>`_ observed two ultra-luminous X-ray source in NGC 1313 with XMM-Newton.
 If we take a grating spectrum of one of these sources, will be get any trace from the second trace on the corner of the detector?